zekiayberk/Donchian-ML-Strategy/README.md

 - **ML Filter**: A classifier trained on historical breakouts to predict the probability of a "successful" move.

 ## Disclaimer
 This software is for educational purposes only.
 Do not trade with money you cannot afford to lose.
 Past performance does not guarantee future results.
+It is not investment advice

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.